The Lost Piety of Catholic France – Paray-le-Monial and more …

 For years, I have been grieving the Lost Piety of Catholic France.

-But really, the title of this entry is euphemistic.
+Truly, the title of this entry is euphemistic.
 Because when one knows the history of post-revolution Catholic France and when one has faith, it is hard to avoid stronger titles, such as the Destroyed or Murdered Piety of Catholic France.

 Catholic France, Catholic Ireland – both are particular sources of inspiration for this webproject.
-For Providence led Kim and myself to life-changing periods in both the devastated landscape of the former and the severely battered, but not yet fully obliterated territory of the other.
+For Providence led Kim and myself to life-changing periods in both the devastated landscape of the former and the severely battered, but not yet fully obliterated, territory of the other.

-Yes, they are particular foci of inspiration for our efforts which in time I want to unpack much further.
+Yes, they are particular foci of inspiration for our efforts, which in time I want to unpack much further.

-But a certain effort will be made in this series.
-Catholic France – Kim and I surveyed this desolate land for more than two years.
 And yet we could still see the power and beauty of what had once lived there, in places like Lourdes, La Salette and most of all Paray-le-Monial.

 Paray-le-Monial, where Our Lord appeared to St. Margaret Mary in 1673 and began to reveal His Sacred Heart, burning like the sun.
 Paray-le-Monial from which spread to the entire Catholic World the Cult of the Sacred Heart.

-Paray-le-Monial which after the 1789 Revolution had ravaged the Faith and massacred Catholics – priests, nobility and peasants alike, became a particular centre of resistance to the Republican movement, perhaps THE centre of resistance.
+Paray-le-Monial, which after the 1789 Revolution had ravaged the Faith and massacred Catholics – priests, nobility and peasants alike, became a particular centre of resistance to the Republican movement, perhaps THE centre of resistance.

 And Paray-le-Monial where unlike anywhere else on Earth, I could feel His Sacred Heart.
 I spent days in Paray with some of the greater suffering of my life.
 And there I felt held, held and bathed in His Love.
-Then we would drive away and leave that Holy Place and the difference would be palpable.

 Yes it is clear to me that something of immense importance for the world happened in this Holy Place.
 And that centuries after as monks, nuns and laity came the memory was held.
 The memory was held in countless Masses and Rosaries and Processions …